 The Post Covid-19 Travel Scenario

-Reviewing the post Covid-19 scenario from the TMC perspective, there are critical areas that will need to be modified to stay afloat.
-These are mainly, Travel Operations, Account Management, Financial Management Information Reporting.
+Reviewing the post-Covid-19 scenario from the TMC perspective, there are critical areas that will need to be modified to stay afloat.
+These are mainly, Travel Operations, Account Management, and Financial Management Information Reporting.
 I would like to discuss them with you one by one.
 Let us start with Travel Operations.

 It is important for the TMC management to know exactly what the cost of production is, before they can price the product accurately.
 This is an area where many TMCs and Travel Agents fail.
 They do not know for sure, how much time is required to process a Travel booking.
 It is indeed one of the most difficult areas in the process chain to measure, because time required to execute a booking depends on the business culture (an intangible factor), of the client.

 Some of the Travel Advisors can also work from home offices.
 Staff clocking in and productivity can be measured through Information Technology programmes today.
 This will save on office space and of course rental costs.